“I will go, though I do not know the way” – Frodo

 “By faith, Abraham went out, not knowing where he was going.” – Hebrews 11:8

 History tells us that life itself is a journey, and that it’s the journey that is vital to our transformation.
 Abraham was on a journey.
 Moses?
 40 years in the wilderness following the flame and the cloud and being transformed in the process.
 David?
 On the run.
 Jesus?
 40 days in the wilderness.
 Paul?
 On the road when he encounters the Christ.

 In every instance, the literal journey is the backdrop for the soul journey each of us must take for our transformation.
 All of us are invited, even called, to move: from greed to generosity, lust to love, bitterness to forgiveness, despair to hope… and more.
 What steps are we taking towards wholeness?
 What steps do we resist?
 How do we know when to move and when to stay?
 How does money, sexuality, our relationship to our bodies, our vocations, our goals, enhance or impede our journey.

-If the journey’s successful, we look more and more like Jesus.
-If we get stuck wandering aimlessly, we look more and more like boredom, cynicism, and disengagement from the challenges of our time.
+If the journey’s successful, we arrive at our destination wiser than we were back down the road.
+If we get stuck wandering aimlessly, we become the embodiment of less desirable things, like boredom, cynicism, enslavement to our appetites, and disengagement from the challenges of our time.